Superrehtard/old_diaspora_wiki/Help-us-build-the-future-of-the-social-web!.md

 There are lots of ways you can get involved with DIASPORA&, and we need your help.

 Here are some examples of what the DIASPORA* community is doing today.

-* Answer new users question on the official help tags on your pod (examples: [#help](https://joindiaspora.com/tags/help), [#feature](https://joindiaspora.com/tags/feature), [#question](https://joindiaspora.com/tags/question))
+* Answer new user's questions on the official help tags on your pod (examples: [#help](https://joindiaspora.com/tags/help), [#feature](https://joindiaspora.com/tags/feature), [#question](https://joindiaspora.com/tags/question))
 * File a bug on [GitHub](https://github.com/diaspora/diaspora/bugs)
 * Answer a question on [GetSatisfaction](https://getsatisfaction.com/)